AmbiqAI/heartkit/docs/usage/python.md

 ### [Models](../models/index.md)

-Lastly, HeartKit leverages [helia-edge's](https://ambiqai.github.io/helia-edge/) customizable model architectures.
-To enable creating custom network topologies from configuration files, HeartKit provides a `ModelFactory` that allows you to create models by specifying the model key and the model parameters.
+Lastly, heartKIT leverages [helia-edge's](https://ambiqai.github.io/helia-edge/) customizable model architectures.
+To enable creating custom network topologies from configuration files, heartKIT provides a `ModelFactory` that allows you to create models by specifying the model key and the model parameters.
 Each item in the factory is a callable that takes a `keras.Input`, model parameters, and number of classes as arguments and returns a `keras.Model`.

 ```
 import keras